-This Beer Brats recipe cooks on the grill in one pan from start to finish.
-Grilled bratwurst with tangy sauerkraut piled on toasted buns are the perfect choice for tailgating and backyard barbecues!
+This Beer Brats recipe cooks from start to finish in one pan right on the grill.
+Juicy bratwurst and tangy sauerkraut piled onto toasted buns make the perfect choice for tailgating or backyard barbecues.

 Just before Father’s Day this year, my husband honed in on some fresh bratwurst from a local meat vendor at the farmers’ market.
 Needless to say, we took them home with us.
 As far as my husband of German heritage is concerned, you can’t do much better on Father’s Day than Beer Brats with sauerkraut.